Not-Elias/stakingWalkthrough/README.md

    sudo mkdir -p /var/lib/lighthouse/validators
 ```

 Import your validator keys using the keystore file.
 Make sure to enter the keystore password accurately.
-If you're setting up multiple validator nodes, avoid importing the validator keys into multiple clients simultaneously to prevent potential slashing.
-If you're transferring validators to a new setup or a different client, ensure the previous validator keys are deleted before proceeding.
+If you are setting up multiple validator nodes, avoid importing the validator keys into multiple clients simultaneously to prevent potential slashing.
+If you are transferring validators to a new setup or a different client, ensure the previous validator keys are deleted before proceeding.
 ```bash
    sudo lighthouse account validator import \
      --network holesky \